SPP 201–01: Recruitment/Employment

 Equal opportunity results when all applicants are treated consistently at every stage of recruitment.
 The following policy provides a direction to the hiring authority to ensure that fairness is paramount in the recruitment process.

-The Recruitment & Selection Department and the Office of Equity and Inclusion in the Office of Human Resources (OHR) are available to provide advice and consultation to the hiring department.
+The Recruitment & Selection Department and the Office of Equity & Inclusion in the Office of Human Resources (OHR) are available to provide advice and consultation to the hiring department.

-Additionally, a Recruitment & Selection Handbook and a Recruitment & Selection Blueprint (Process Blueprint) are available and should be referred to during the recruitment process (visit Recruitment & Selection Services).
+Additionally, a Process Guide & Handbook is available and should be referred to during the recruitment process (visit the Recruitment & Selection Web site).

 The hiring official has primary responsibility for developing position descriptions, screening and evaluating application materials, recommending candidates for interview, conducting reference checks, interviewing candidates, and making recommendations for hire.